Uniswap/the-compact-indexer/README.md

 ```

 This query returns:
-- All accounts that have interacted with the system
+- All accounts that have held a balance in a resource lock
 - For each account:
   - All tokens they hold, with:
     - Token details (chain ID, address, total supply)